nobody-famous/alive-lsp/README-dev.md

         (logger:msg logger:*error* "Server already running")

         (progn (logger:init *standard-output* logger:*info*)
+               (logger:msg logger:*info* "Happy!")
                (setf *server* (make-instance 'lsp-server))
                (start-server *server* port))))
 ```
-The added line shows "Happy!".
+The added line logs "Happy!" at startup..

 Use the **Developer: Reload Window** command to restart the extension, restarting the Alive-lsp server.
 The Output view should now look like this:
 ```
 ; compilation finished in <duration>
 [4/30/2023 17:02:03][INFO] Happy!
-[4/30/2023 17:02:03][INFO] Started on port <port-number>
+* [4/30/2023 17:02:03][INFO] Started on port <port-number>
 ```

-Remove the extra message line so that it won't get uploaded with the code.
+Remove the extra `"Happy!"` log message line so that it won't get uploaded with the code.

 ## Development and Debugging